What is a Breast Lift?

 - Are you planning to have children or breastfeed in the future?
 If so, your results may not last and your surgery should be deferred until your family is complete.

 A breast lift is largely a three-dimensional operation, meaning any changes will affect the shape, size, and projection of the breasts together.
 Combining the surgery with breast augmentation, which is also highly three-dimensional, can create some differences in symmetry between one side of the chest and the other.
 In a combination breast lift with implants procedure, another potential complication may involve the implant appearing too high on the chest wall due to the muscle attachments or relaxation of the breast skin envelope.
-Dr. Joe will talk to you about all of the potential risks of the breast lift procedure, however rare, during a consultation so you can make a well-informed decision about your cosmetic enhancement.
+Dr. Joe or Dr. Chopra will talk to you about all of the potential risks of the breast lift procedure, however rare, during a consultation so you can make a well-informed decision about your cosmetic enhancement.
 To see the results achieved by previous procedures, please feel free to peruse our breast lift before-and-after photos as well as our breast lift with implants patient gallery.

 How is Breast Lift Surgery Performed?